AS new 30mph speed limit signs go up on Buckingham’s Moreton Road this week, the whole town is set to become a 30mph zone by next summer.

 PC Davis said police had not been enforcing the 30mph limit when carrying out their speed checks.

 “We wanted to be kind and give people the opportunity to get used to the new speed limit,” he said.

 After liaison between police and Transport for Bucks, ‘New Speed Limit’ signs went up at both ends of the stretch of road this week.

-The decision, which will reduce speed limits on several roads, has been taken by Bucks County councillor for planning and transport, Peter Hardy, following a public consultation from March to May this year.
+The decision, which will involve reducing speed limits in parts of the town, has been taken by Bucks County Council (BCC) cabinet member for planning and transport, Peter Hardy, following a public consultation from March to May this year.

 But a county council spokesman said the funding would not be allocated for the work until after BCC sets its budget in February, with the change likely to be implemented by next summer.